Efficient Multi-basis Quantum Position Verification Secure against Generalized Adversaries: Introduction

 \section{Introduction}

-As quantum computation capabilities continue to advance, there are increasing concerns that current public key cryptographic systems such as RSA may one day become vulnerable~\cite{Shor1994}.
-To guard against harvest now decrypt later attacks on secure communication networks, \emph{quantum key distribution} (QKD) has been proposed as a possible solution.
-Since the early proposals for QKD implementations~\cite{Bennett2017_BB84,Bennett1992_BBM92,Ekert1991_E91}, the security and hardware technology has significantly improved~\cite{Xu2020_ExptQKDReview,Portmann2022_Security}, and multiple commercial QKD devices are currently available in the market.\\

-QKD in practice requires pre-shared keys for secure authentication~\cite{Carter1977_WegmanCarter,Portmann2022_Security}, though the use of public key infrastructure for message authentication has been proposed as well~\cite{Mosca2013_QKDAKE}.
-Manual delivery of such pre-shared keys can be onerous, and could in general lead to issues for instance if the pre-shared keys are used up in a denial-of-service attack.
-In some instances, QKD devices are deployed at trusted location, for instance in data centers, where strict physical security practices are implemented.
-As such, we can explore a different method of authentication -- using the location of the QKD device, or more specifically the spacetime coordinate $(P,T)$ to provide identity authentication.\\

-To realize position-based identity authentication, we rely on \emph{quantum position verification} (QPV), which has received increased attention from the community.
-QPV serves as a protocol to certify the spacetime coordinate of a party, and any adversary at a different location cannot impersonate one at the right location.
-After the first proof of security against linearly entangled adversaries~\cite{Bluhm2022}, results allowing slow quantum communication~\cite{Llorenc2023}, channel loss tolerance~\cite{ABB23}, and security against adversaries with linear quantum gates~\cite{Asadi2025}.
-More recently, a preliminary result for the implementation of SWAP QPV has be presented~\cite{Kanneworff2025}, signaling interest to bring the protocol from theory to reality.\\
+Certifying the location of a party can be important for many applications such as location-based services, fraud prevention, and geographic access control.
+While classical position verification protocols exist, they require assumptions such as pre-shared key or bounded classical memory to achieve security~\cite{Chandran2009}.
+Therefore, \emph{quantum position verification} (QPV) has attracted significant attention from the community due to its reliance on weaker physical assumptions.
+Following the first proof of security against linearly entangled adversaries~\cite{Bluhm2022}, subsequent work has established security under various conditions, including slow quantum communication~\cite{Llorenc2023,Llorence2025_Lossy}, channel loss tolerance~\cite{ABB23}, and adversaries with linear quantum gates~\cite{Asadi2025}.
+More recently, preliminary results for the implementation of SWAP QPV have been presented~\cite{Kanneworff2025}, signaling interest to bring the protocol from theory to reality.
+Consequently, enhancing the practicality and security of QPV protocols has become increasingly critical.

-Ref.~\cite{Buhrman2014} proposed a QPV-based message authentication protocol, and suggested that utilizing the message authentication protocol to send authenticated messages from Alice to Bob is sufficient for QKD security.
-This could remove any requirements for pre-shared keys or public key infrastructure for QKD, relying instead on the position of a party for authentication.
-However, the proposed protocol may not provide sufficient security since Bob has no method of authenticating Alice, i.e. Eve can impersonate Alice and trick Bob into sharing a secret key with Eve\footnote{We note that while the proposed scheme with Alice being the verifiers of QPV cannot provide sufficient security, it is simple to extend the proposal to one where Bob also has separate trusted verifiers that can perform QPV to receive authenticated messages from Alice.}.\\